chubtoad-black/mysql-scratchpad/README.md

 * Occasional issue where multiple statements are executed when trying to run `MySQL: Execute statement under cursor`.
 This is rare and I'm still working on tracking it down.
 * Results tab steals focus.
 Waiting for change to vscode api.
-* Results for execution of entire file do not display.

 ## TODO